Zales Credit Card Review: Is It Worth It?

 Is it the gift that keeps on giving, or a waste of time and money not worth that amazing new bling?

 Let us know in the comments below.

 The Zales credit card may seem like a smart move when you find yourself cash-poor around the holidays, yet wanting to buy your significant other a new bauble.

 But if you're not careful, that diamond bracelet will cost you long after the holidays have come and gone.

 And if you're thinking of using the 0% promotional period to purchase an engagement ring you can't really afford, think again.

 Experts caution against going into debt to purchase an engagement ring.

-After all, finances are one of the top reasons couples fight.
 The last thing you want to do is start your marriage off buried in debt, and incurring a whopping 29.74% interest rate on that ring due to one late payment, or still owing money by the time the promotional period ended can be a real relationship buzzkill!

 Unless you plan on using the Zales credit card to stretch out payments on a one-time large jewelry purchase for six months or so—and will pay it off in full before the 0% period ends—you're better off using another card to buy your bling.